Forming a US LLC from India: Complete Guide (2026)

 | Form ODI Part II | On disinvestment or winding up | AD Bank |

 The APR is the obligation Indian founders most commonly miss.
-It requires financial statements of the overseas entity (the US LLC) to be submitted annually.
-Failure to file the APR can result in the AD bank being unable to process further remittances, effectively freezing the founder's ability to send money to the LLC.
+It requires financial statements of the US LLC submitted annually.
+If you don't file, the AD bank can refuse to process further remittances, which effectively freezes your ability to send money to your own LLC.

 LRS Reporting by Banks